leeeweee1710/cf_ai_cookcalc/README.md

 ## Features

-- 💬 Interactive chat with AI and voice input
+- 💬 Interactive chat with voice input
-- 🛠️ AI can interact with the components directly
+- 🛠️ AI can interact with the tools directly
-- 🔄 Sync state and chat history just by sharing URL
+- 🔄 Sync state (shopping list, timer, etc.) and chat history in real time just by sharing URL

 ## Prerequisites